joecaswell/junque/goodies/t2-v0.16.2-osx64/t2-darwin-x64/t2.app/Contents/Frameworks/README.md

-removed due to size
+removed for spacew
-get the frameworks from the t2 installer
+obtain the frameworks from the t2 installer